pokt-network/k8s-deployment/README.md

 This repository is synchronized with the `pocket-infra` GKE cluster.
 We use the GitOps operator Flux and kustomize for YAML customization.

+## Usage

+For installing all the components described below, please give a check to the file [usage.md](usage.md)

+Below you can see the name of the modules that we used with our k8s cluster

 ### Kustomize

 To learn more about kustomize visit: https://github.com/kubernetes-sigs/kustomize/tree/master/docs

+### Prometheus operator

+To learn more about grafana and prometheus installation visit: https://github.com/helm/charts/tree/master/stable/prometheus-operator

+### Loki

+To learn more about loki please visit: https://grafana.com/docs/loki/latest/installation/helm/

+### Gloo

+To learn more about gloo please visit: https://docs.solo.io/gloo-edge/latest/getting_started/

 ### Flux

 To learn more about flux visit: https://docs.fluxcd.io/en/1.19.0/

 ### Note

 Keep in mind that all changes made to this repo will affect the `pocket-infra` GKE cluster.

 ### Directory Structure